catalystneuro/stavisky-lab-to-nwb/README.md

 #### Decoder RNN and language model predictions over time

-The `DecodingOutputWidget` displays the phoneme probabilities and the words predicted by the decoder RNN and language model at each step.
+The `DecodingOutputWidget` displays the predictions of the decoder RNN and language model at each timestep.
+The lower plot shows the predicted phoneme probabilities of the RNN after a softmax activation, with labels for the highest-probability phoneme at a given timestep.
+The upper plot shows the words predicted by the language model based on the phoneme probabilities.
+The words with strikethroughs were discarded from the final prediction, while words without strikethroughs were kept to form the full predicted sentence.

 https://github.com/catalystneuro/stavisky-lab-to-nwb/assets/64850082/acb5d835-2902-4f3f-9741-1dcc1f323324